kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 -->

 ###### How can someone using this feature know that it is working for their instance?

+`kubectl describe pods/pod` should in events section show that:

+- [required] Image pulling has started, with progress reporting
+- [optional] Image pulling is at particular point

 <!--
 For instance, if this is a pod-related feature, it should be possible to determine if the feature is functioning properly